 Accessing Java Array Elements

-We use the index position to access the items of an Array in Java.
-Using an index, we can access or alter/change every single element in an array.
-Index value starts at 0 and ends at n-1, where n is the size of an array (or Length of an array).
+We use the index position to access the Java array element.
+We can access or alter/change the item using an index inside square brackets.
+The index value starts at 0 and ends at n-1, where n is the size or length.

-For example, if an array stores ten elements, the index starts at 0 and ends at 9.
-To access or modify the first value, use Array_Name[0] and to access or alter 10th value, use Array_Name[10].
+For example, if it stores ten elements, the array indices start at 0 and end at 9.
+To access or modify the first value, use Array_Name[0] and to access or alter the 10th value, use Array_Name[10].
 Let us see the example for better knowledge of accessing Java array elements:

 Java Array example